blackbeardth/Tomatoclock/README.md

 which is a time management method developed by Francesco Cirillo.

 ## Requirements
-Tested on Windows 10.
+Tested on Windows 10
-This program requires Java Runtime Enviorment
+This program requires Java Devlopment Kit 19 or higher